History of JetBlue in Timeline

 June 2025: JetBlue Aircraft Fleet

-As of June 2025, JetBlue operates a specific set of aircraft; details about the aircraft types and quantities are available.
+As of June 2025, JetBlue operates a specific fleet of aircraft.

 As of 2025, JetBlue has never had a fatal crash, and only a few minor incidents.

-The airline expects to welcome the Airbus A321XLR aircraft to its fleet in 2025.
+In 2025, JetBlue expects to welcome the Airbus A321XLR aircraft to its fleet.

-2027: United Airlines to Resume Service at JFK Airport
+2027: United Expected to Resume Service at JFK Airport

-In 2027, United Airlines is expected to resume service at New York’s JFK Airport with up to seven daily round-trip flights using JetBlue-provided slots as part of the “Blue Sky” partnership agreement.
+In 2027, United is expected to resume service at New York's JFK Airport with up to seven daily round-trip flights using JetBlue-provided slots.